Nuchal translucency test

 A blood test of the mother is also done.
 Together, these two tests will tell if the baby could have Down syndrome or another genetic disorder.

 Having a full bladder will give the best ultrasound picture.
 You may be asked to drink two to three glasses of liquid an hour before the test.
 Do not urinate before your ultrasound.

 You may have some discomfort from pressure on your bladder during the ultrasound.
-The gel on the ultrasound wand may feel slightly cold and wet.
+The gel used during the test may feel slightly cold and wet.
 You will not feel the ultrasound waves.